CodeMosaic7/Next-Step/README.md

 ---

-# Personalized AI Career and Skills Advisor 🎯
+# NEXT-STEP: A Personalised Learning Platform

 An AI-powered platform that helps students in India discover personalized career paths, map their skills, and prepare for the fast-evolving job market.
 Built using **Google Cloud’s Generative AI**, **FastAPI**, **React**, and modern web technologies.

 ---

-## 🚀 Overview
+##  Overview

 Students today face overwhelming career choices, often without personalized guidance.
 Traditional career counseling struggles to keep up with emerging roles and industry-required skills.